 Gregory Olson’s latest book is L’ impossipreneurs: A Hopeful Journey Through Tomorrow, a light-hearted and deadly serious book about a brighter future where we live more meaningful lives, governments invest in people and sustainable progress, and technology serves humans.
 Greg also authored The Experience Design Blueprint, a book about designing better experiences and then making them come true.

 Greg is a business and marketing consultant who founded Delightability, LLC. with the belief that if you delight customers success will follow.
 He also believes that we all have the potential to do better, as individuals, organizations, and communities, but sometimes we need a little help.
-Gregory serves as a volunteer board member for Oikocredit USA, a national support association for impact investor, Oikocredit International.
+Gregory served as a volunteer board member for Oikocredit USA, a national support association for impact investor, Oikocredit International.